Skip to main content

 Overview

-Dr. Wendy O’Meara is an Associate Professor at Duke University School of Medicine in the Division of Infectious Diseases, visiting professor at Moi University, and the Associate Director for Research of the Duke Global Health Institute.
-She has been based full-time in Kenya since 2007.
+Dr. Wendy O’Meara is a Professor of Medicine and Global Health at Duke University, a visiting professor at Moi University, and the Deputy Director of the Duke Global Health Institute.
+She divides her time between the US and Kenya.

 Current Appointments & Affiliations